 But if you end up switching to another gym, you might find that you’re a lot happier because you’ll have access to all of those things.
 That’s a matter of personal preference (and budget).

 As we’ve discussed above, there is really no such thing as an average cost for a fitness coach. the factors that contribute to a price can vary greatly.

-Despite the average price of an in-person trainer being all over the place, you can expect to pay somewhere between $40 and $90 per session.
+Despite the average price of an in-person trainer varying greatly, you can expect to pay an in-person trainer somewhere between $40 and $90 per session!
 That would be between $160 and $360 a month if you met once a week.

 As mentioned above, in-person trainers tend to be more expensive because they have overhead costs to worry about.